sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 them what their gods would have to say.
 If there's a halfling in the party, ask how hungry the current scene makes them.

+The GM may ask the players to describe outcomes.
+For example, if a player's character is in a fight with a goblin and the player rolls *attack power* of 10, the GM might ask the player to "Describe how your character kills the goblin".
+This gives the player license to get flowery and really see their character live up to the promise of being powerful in this fantasy world.

 Other questions to ask are [improv game questions](#appendix-1).
 These are questions that have nothing to do with the current scene, but prompt everyone, especially you, to *think laterally*.
 These can be great